 Less than half of the countries tracked by the Countdown to 2030 report have costed national plans for maternal, newborn, and child health.
-We must applaud those countries are already taking action while also warning against complacency as millions of children face the physical and mental impacts of persistent diarrhea and risk fail to reach their full potential.
-And we must continue to advocate for integrated approaches to give children the healthiest start in life.
+We celebrate those countries that are already taking action.
+But millions of surviving children still face the physical and mental impacts of persistent diarrhea and risk failing to reach their full potential.
+We must continue to advocate for proven prevention and treatment tools, and for creative ways of delivering them, to give all children the healthiest start in life.

 “We are not settling for lower mortality.
 We must hold policymakers accountable for protecting children from illness, too–especially in the poorest and most remote communities.
 Equity is essential.